ccampo133/awsflake/README.md

 ### Deployment

 Once deployed, AWSFlake requires no coordination between nodes.
-You can scale horizontally with thousands of nodes to generate thousands of IDs per second.
+You can scale horizontally with up to 1023 total nodes to generate thousands of IDs per second.
 It is recommended that at least a 2 node cluster is used, behind a round-robin load balancer.

 AWSFlake can be built as a docker container and then deployed onto any of AWS's services